This post is part of the 31 days of creative STEM activities for kids series.

 The Bread Mold Experiment

-- Bread (fresh bread will produce much faster results than bread with preservatives)
+- Bread (fresh bread from a bakery will produce much faster results than bread with preservatives)

 - Various bags